-While reading the ancient religious texts, I have never found the word "Hindu" so I thought why did we adopt this word.
+While reading the ancient religious texts, I never found the word "Hindu" so I thought why did we adopt this word.
 And if there was nothing like Hindu then why Hinduism and why Hindutva.

 Before you start reading have a look at the blue line on the map first and take note of how it covers our nation.
 Most if it is in Pakistan these days however.
 This blue line is River Indus.
 I have taken this map from a website to indicate the spread of Indus river (Sindhu Nadi).